The Dangers of Pradaxa®

 In 2010, the United States Food & Drug Administration (FDA) approved Pradaxa®, manufactured by Boehringer Ingelheim Pharmaceuticals, Inc., as a direct thrombin inhibitor indicated to reduce the risk of stroke and systemic embolism in patients with non-valvular atrial fibrillation.
 Its popularity soon increased due to the perception that it was easier to use and modify than warfarin, with fewer interactions.

-According to the Institute for Safe Medication Practices, a blood thinning medication launched in October 2010 to reduce the risk of stroke in patients with atrial fibrillation, generated “932 serious adverse event” reports during the first quarter of 2011, including:
+According to the Institute for Safe Medication Practices (ISMP), a blood-thinning medication launched in October 2010 to reduce the risk of stroke in patients with atrial fibrillation, generated “932 serious adverse event” reports during the first quarter of 2011, including:

 The ISMP report states that Pradaxa® manufacturer Boehringer Ingelheim was aware of the large number of adverse events reported, but said prescribing information warns about an increased risk of significant and sometimes fatal bleeding.
 Numerous patients have suffered internal bleeding, brain hemorrhages, and more after simple falls and minor accidents.
 The number of bleeding deaths associated with Pradaxa® may be as much as five times higher than previously acknowledged.